 - Using a Uruguay offshore company as a tax optimization vehicle also allow our Clients to pay lower taxes outside of Uruguay, thanks to the country’s double taxation avoidance agreements with 13 countries including Argentina, Ecuador, Mexico, Portugal and Spain.

-Disadvantages of Uruguay company registration
+Disadvantages of Uruguay offshore company

 - The Uruguayan offshore SA has to pay a minimum flat tax (known as ICOSA) that amounts to approximately US$850 per annum;